 Museum of the Origins of Man

-Fig. F11) Corkscrew.
+Fig. F11) Corkscrew for corks.

 Italy, 1960 to 1970.

-spring were made in 1850.
+The first wooden spring clips were produced in 1850.

 Note the teddy bear and the cat, while the others are geometric.

 Pietro Gaietto collection.

 Copyright©1999-2020 by Museum of the Origins of Man, all rights reserved.